RestrictSources

 What It Does

-Controls which call sources (phone lines / Source__c records) the running user is allowed to see.
+Controls which call sources — phone-system connections within a CallCore workspace — the running user is allowed to see.

 The source restriction is evaluated at the start of every timeline request and applied as a SOQL filter alongside the handler restriction.
 A call only appears if both the source restriction and the handler restriction are satisfied.

 The default implementation allows all sources.
-Implement RestrictSources.IStrategy to restrict users to a subset of sources — for example, to the lines associated with their department or office.
+Implement RestrictSources.IStrategy to scope users to a subset — for example, when a single Salesforce org syncs data from more than one CallCore workspace and each user should only see calls from their own.

 Interface